The Best Cruise Excursions in Bermuda

-A territory made up of 138 islands off the east coast of the U.S. in the North Atlantic Ocean, Bermuda is best known for the beauty of its pink sand beaches, the intrigue of the Bermuda Triangle, and the style statement of its celebrated shorts.
-But this ever-popular travel destination offers so much more, and when your cruise visits King’s Wharf, you’ll have the opportunity to experience its most impressive attractions.
-Royal Caribbean shore excursions in Bermuda are geared toward discoveries—whether they’re natural wonders like Tom Moore’s Jungle or the proper way to savor the locally made rum.
+A territory made up of 181 islands off the east coast of the U.S. in the North Atlantic Ocean, Bermuda is best known for the beauty of its pink sand beaches, the intrigue of the Bermuda Triangle and the style statement of its celebrated shorts.
+This ever-popular travel destination also offers so much more, and when your cruise visits King’s Wharf, you’ll have the opportunity to experience its most impressive attractions.
+Royal Caribbean shore excursions in Bermuda are geared toward discovery.
+If you’re craving natural wonders like Tom Moore’s Jungle or want to know the proper way to savor locally made rum, here’s a taste of some of the best Bermuda cruise excursion ideas.

 1. Hidden Gems Exploration Adventure